National Home for Disabled Volunteer Soldiers: Beginning of the National Home

 The National Home for Disabled Volunteer Soldiers was originally called the National Asylum in the legislation approved by Congress and signed into law by President Abraham Lincoln in March 1865.
-The term "asylum" was used in the 19th century for institutions caring for dependent members of society, such as the insane and the poor, who were thought to temporarily suffer from conditions that could be cured or corrected.
+The term "asylum" was used in the 19th century for institutions caring for dependent members of society, such as the insane and the poor, who were thought to temporarily have conditions that could be cured or corrected.
 But, the term had some negative connotations.
 In January 1873, the Board of Managers gained approval of the name, the National Home for Disabled Volunteer Soldiers.

 From the Revolutionary War through the Civil War, the small number of veterans of American wars had three sources of assistance from the Federal government.
 The government offered land grants to veterans as compensation for their service, particularly following the Revolutionary War, when it used the land grant system to develop unsettled territories of the new nation.
 In 1833, the Federal government established the Bureau of Pensions, which made small cash payments to veterans.
 The low numbers of the veteran population and the more attractive offer of free land kept the pension system relatively small until after the Civil War.

 In 1811 the United States Navy was authorized by Congress to establish a permanent shelter for its veterans; construction was started in 1827.
 The United States Sailors' Home, located in Philadelphia as part of the Navy Yard, was opened in 1833.
 In 1827, Secretary of War James Barbour suggested a similar institution for the Army, but Congressional lack of interest and funding meant such a project was delayed.

 In 1851, legislation introduced by Jefferson Davis, senator from Mississippi and former secretary of war, was enacted by Congress.
-It appropriated funds for construction of the United States Soldiers’ Home.
-The Soldiers’ Home was open to all men who were regular or volunteer members of the army with 20 years' service and who had contributed to the home's support through pay withdrawals.
+It appropriated funds for construction of the United States Soldiers' Home.
+The Soldiers' Home was open to all men who were regular or volunteer members of the army with 20 years' service and who had contributed to the home's support through pay withdrawals.

-When the Soldiers’ Home was being organized in 1851 and 1852, it was intended to have at least four branches.
-Its organization and administration were based on the army’s command structure and staffed with regular army officers.
-The Soldiers’ Home was managed by a board of commissioners, although drawn from army officers; each branch had a governor, deputy governor, and secretary-treasure; the members were organized into companies and the daily routine followed the military schedule; all members wore uniforms; and workshops were provided for members wanting or required to work.
-When the National Asylum for Disabled Volunteer Soldiers was being organized in 1866, the National Soldiers’ Home assisted the asylum’s board by explaining its regulations and offering suggestions.
+When the Soldiers' Home was being organized in 1851 and 1852, it was intended to have at least four branches.
+Its organization and administration were based on the army's command structure and staffed with regular army officers.
+The Soldiers' Home was managed by a board of commissioners, although drawn from army officers; each branch had a governor, deputy governor, and secretary-treasure; the members were organized into companies and the daily routine followed the military schedule; all members wore uniforms; and workshops were provided for members wanting or required to work.
+When the National Asylum for Disabled Volunteer Soldiers was being organized in 1866, the National Soldiers' Home assisted the asylum's board by explaining its regulations and offering suggestions.